Nelly Bodenheim

 Nelly Bodenheim or Johanna Cornelia Hermana Van Bodenheim (27 May 1874 – 7 January 1951) was a Dutch illustrator known for her silhouettes.

-Bodenheim was born in Amsterdam where she was trained at the Rijksacademie voor Beeldende Kunsten in Amsterdam, and then she followed lessons from the painter Jan Veth.
+Bodenheim trained at the Rijksacademie voor Beeldende Kunsten in Amsterdam, and then she followed lessons from the painter Jan Veth.
 Her illustrations (often for children's books) were generally black & white silhouettes but she is also known for color lithography.
 Besides illustrations for books and magazines, she designed textiles, posters, and book covers.
 She was a member of the group of artists known as the Amsterdamse Joffers.

 Her silhouettes decorated the 1905 book Women Painters of the World.
 Bodenheim's work was included in the 1939 exhibition and sale Onze Kunst van Heden (Our Art of Today) at the Rijksmuseum in Amsterdam.

+She was the second child of Godfried August Bodenheim (1840–1894) and Johanna Wispelwey (1847–1914).
+The family consisted of three girls and three boys.
+Her father owned a studio for gala and uniform clothing in the Kalverstraat in Amsterdam and was an art collector, which may have influenced Nelly's early interest in art.

+At the age of thirteen, Bodenheim began formal art training, enrolling in a drawing course at the Gebouw van den Werkende Stand on the Kloveniersburgwal 87 in Amsterdam.
+In February 1893, she took the entrance exam for the Rijksakademie van Beeldende Kunsten, where she studied until 1895.
+During her time there, Bodenheim developed a passion for drawing and lithography, eventually apprenticing under the artist Jan Veth (1864–1925) in Bussum.
+Veth encouraged her artistic development, playing a crucial role in honing her skills.

+In 1895, Bodenheim made her artistic debut in De Kroniek, a leading periodical of the time, with a colored lithograph illustrating the popular song Toen ik op Neerlands bergen staat.

+Bodenheim is remembered for her contributions to Dutch visual arts, particularly in the fields of illustration and lithography.
+The first children's book she illustrated was "Rietje's pop", written by Tine van Berken.
+After this, 22 other books with old Dutch songs, fairy tales and nursery rhymes would be published by various publishers that were illustrated by her.

+She also made botanical drawings for Professor Hugo de Vries to clarify his mutation theories and copied objects from her brother Frederik's art collection.